rust-stuco/lectures/week9/slides.md

 * Values can be moved in and out of a cell
 * Used for `Copy` types
   * (where copying or moving values isn’t too resource intensive)
-* If an option, should always be used for low overhead

 ---